Srujan0798/Rest-iN-U/SECURITY.md

 Rate Limiting: API rate limiting to prevent abuse Audit Logging: Comprehensive logging of security-relevant events Security Contact
-Email: security@dharmarealty.com
+Email: security@restinu.com
 PGP Key: Available upon request
-Thank you for helping keep Dharma Realty and our users safe!
+Thank you for helping keep REST-iN-U and our users safe!
 LICIENCE
 MIT License

-Copyright (c) 2024 Dharma Realty
+Copyright (c) 2024 REST-iN-U

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal